Techno-Hwizrdry/3D-print-tracker-API/README.md

 Then install the required python libraries by running this command:

 `pip3 install -r requirements.txt`

+Next, add the empty MySQL database schema to your mysql server:

+`mysql -h HOSTNAME -u username -p 3dprinttrackerdb < 3dprinttrackerdb.sql`

+Replace HOSTNAME with the host (or IP address) of your your MySQL server.
+Also, replace username with a MySQL username that has permission to create a new database.

 # Quick Start
 To being handling API requests, via the Flask development server, run the following command from the 3D-print-tracker-API directory: